 In my opinion, no real format exists for writing book reviews.
 Writing help may not be needed.
-An example of book review variations is shown below.
+Examples of book review variations are presented down the page.

 Some rules do apply, however, and you will see that they are loose and easy to apply.

 On this page, you will find reviews pertaining to my paranormal Egyptian fantasy novel, The Ka.
 You can also…

 State how you feel about the story overall.

 (Sample: I cried at the ending.
 What happens to the main character is something I can easily relate to.)

 Point out what you liked about the plot.

 (Sample: The descriptions of the costumes during the time period came alive for me.)

 Talk about your favorite character.

 (Sample: The villain in this story was so real, I couldn’t help hating him.)